yanir75/Ex1_oop/README.md

 ## Here are our results for the avarage waiting time:
    - **The B1...B5 represents each of the buildings we tested.**
    - **The Calls_a...Calls_d  represents each of the calls scenrio we tried.**
+   - The buildings B1, and B2 can only ran calls_a because this is the only scenario with calls that are in the floor range of these buildings. (-2,10)

 |           | **B1** | **B2** | **B3** | **B4** | **B5** |
 |-----------|--------|--------|--------|--------|--------|